Calebkech/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The primary purpose of this code is to display a message to the console just before the `main` function is executed when the program starts.
 Constructor functions are often used for initializing global data or setting up certain aspects of a program before the main execution begins.
 In this case, it prints a poetic message to the console.

 # 101-hello_holberton.asm
+The code you've posted appears to be written in Assembly language for the x86-64 architecture, and it calls the `printf` function to print a message to the console.
+Let's break down the code:

+1. `extern printf`: This line declares that the `printf` function is defined in another source file or library.
+It informs the assembler that the definition of `printf` will be resolved during linking, as `printf` is a standard C library function for formatted output.

+2. `.section .text` and `.global main`: These directives specify the beginning of the text (code) section and declare the `main` function as a global symbol, which is the entry point for the program.

+3. `main:`: This label marks the beginning of the `main` function.

+4. `push rbp`: This instruction pushes the value of the base pointer (rbp) onto the stack.
+It's a common practice to save the base pointer and restore it later to maintain the stack frame.

+5. `mov rdi, format`: This instruction moves the address of the format string (`format`) into the `rdi` register. `rdi` is the register typically used to pass the first argument to functions in the x86-64 calling convention.

+6. `mov rsi, message`: This instruction moves the address of the message string (`message`) into the `rsi` register. `rsi` is the register typically used to pass the second argument to functions.

+7. `mov rax, 0`: This instruction sets the value of the `rax` register to 0.
+In the context of the x86-64 calling convention, `rax` is used to indicate the number of vector registers used (typically for floating-point operations).

+8. `call printf`: This instruction calls the `printf` function.
+The arguments have been loaded into the `rdi` and `rsi` registers, and the function is invoked. `printf` is expected to print the message using the provided format string and return the number of characters printed.

+9. `pop rbp`: This instruction pops the previously saved base pointer value from the stack, restoring the stack frame.

+10. `mov rax, 0`: This sets the return value in the `rax` register to 0, indicating that the program is exiting successfully.

+11. `ret`: This instruction is used to return from the `main` function, effectively ending the program.

+12. `.section .data`: This directive marks the beginning of the data section where constants and initialized data are stored.

+13. `message: db "Hello, Holberton", 0`: This line defines a null-terminated character string named `message`.
+It contains the text "Hello, Holberton."
+The `db` directive is used to define a sequence of bytes, and the `0` at the end null-terminates the string.

+14. `format: db "%s", 10, 0`: This line defines another string named `format`.
+It contains the format string `"%s"` followed by the newline character (`10`) and a null terminator (`0`).
+This format string is intended for `printf` to print the message string.

+The code as written is minimal and assumes that the `printf` function will be available during the linking stage.
+It sets up the necessary registers and arguments for `printf`, calls it, and then returns from the `main` function.
+The expected output would be "Hello, Holberton" followed by a newline character.